FreeOpcUa/opcua-client-gui/README.md

 * detect lost connection and automatically reconnect
 * more human friendly attributes and refs display
 * subscribing to events
-* installer for windows
-* support for certificates (need to be implemented in python-opcua)
+* gui for certificates
-* support for encryption (need to be implemented in python-opcua)
+* gui for encryption